milanchndr/CleanSpeech/doc/milestone-6/technical_documentation.md

 *   **Base Model:** `microsoft/mdeberta-v3-base`
 *   **Justification:**
     *   **Disentangled Attention:** DeBERTa's key innovation separates content and position encodings, leading to a superior understanding of token relationships and context, which is critical for detecting nuanced toxicity.
-    *   **Multilingual:** Natively supports multiple languages, making it ideal for handling the code-mixed data from the HASOC test set.
+    *   **Multilingual:** Natively supports multiple languages, making it ideal for handling multilingual toxic classification.
     *   **Proven Performance:** Achieves state-of-the-art results on numerous NLP benchmarks.